The Etuma Feedback Categorizer™ system may be accessed through a web service interface.

 to any dataslot specific call made to the service.
 No other authentication (signature, access token) or data slot identifier (subsignalformid) is necessary when making the method call.

-Methods that are unavailable are: GetAccessToken, AddStorage, DeleteStorage, GetStorageList, GetStorageListCounts.
+Methods that are unavailable when using a Data Slot Key are: GetAccessToken, AddStorage, DeleteStorage, GetStorageList, GetStorageListCounts.

 For basic usage only a handfull of methods need to be used.